mgks/docs/docs/smart-webview/features/analytics.md

 ## Configuration

 1.  **Get Your Measurement ID:** Obtain your Google Analytics Measurement ID (e.g., `G-XXXXXXXXXX`) from your Google Analytics property settings.
-2.  **Set the ID in Configuration:** Assign your Measurement ID to the `ASWV_GTAG` variable in `SmartWebView.java`:
+2.  **Set the ID in `swv.properties`:** Assign your Measurement ID to the `analytics.gtag.id` property in `app/src/main/assets/swv.properties`.
-    ```java
+    ```bash
-    // Your Google Analytics Measurement ID
+    # In swv.properties
-    public static String ASWV_GTAG = "G-7XXC1C7CRQ"; // <-- Replace with your actual ID
+    analytics.gtag.id=G-7XXC1C7CRQ # <-- Replace with your actual ID
     ```
-    If `ASWV_GTAG` is left empty or `null`, Analytics integration will be disabled.
+    If the ID is left empty, Analytics integration will be disabled.

 ---

 ## How it Works

 *   **Dynamic Injection:** Instead of adding the gtag.js snippet to your HTML, Smart WebView injects it dynamically using JavaScript *after* the page has finished loading.
-This is handled by the `onPageFinished` event in `MainActivity.java`, which calls the `Functions.inject_gtag` method.
+This is handled by the `onPageFinished` event in `MainActivity.java`.
 *   **Improved Performance:** This approach prevents the Analytics script from blocking initial page rendering.

 ---